PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-09 01:40:47
+Last updated: 2024-04-09 01:41:20
-Random Quote: Archeology.
-One big mess of obsessive bookworms. - Arthur Harrow
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell